walshbr/introduction-to-text-analysis/issues/why_read_with_a_computer.md

 * How can computers help us understand traditional reading processes in new ways?
 * How can we find new ways of reading through technology?
-* How can technology facilitate new types of collaborative reading?
+* How can machines facilitate new types of collaborative reading?
-* How can computers attempt to understand complicated categories
+* How can we use computers to understand complicated categories like emotions and themes?

+The implicit claim in those bullet points is that computers affect the reading process positively, but we will also give careful consideration to the wide-ranging and compelling arguments that this is not always the case.

+* How does computer-assisted interpretation undermine the very point of reading?
+* Do these techniques show us anything new, or are they all fancy ways to describe old news?
+*